 Familial Parkinson’s disease types include:

 - Autosomal dominant: the presence of one altered copy of this gene is sufficient to cause the disease.
 This kind of genetic Parkinson’s is rare, (one to two percent of people with PD).
-Examples include: Alpha-synuclein (SNCA) and LRRK2 (common in certain ethnic groups, such as North African Arabs).
+Examples include: A protein in the human brain that is associated with the development of Parkinson’s.
+It is the main component of Lewy bodies.
+(SNCA) and LRRK2 (common in certain ethnic groups, such as North African Arabs).

 - Autosomal recessive: the presence of two altered copies of this gene is required to cause the disease.
 Examples include: PARK7, PINK1, PRKN.